viabits/hell_triangle/README.md

 ---------
 * For this solution I chose Ruby due to its clear, elegant & very effective syntax.
   Ruby is one of the most wanted modern languages to learn nowadays.
-  In this case, of course I could have chose other languages like Python or .Net, but Ruby is the language i like the most for the time being :-D .
+  In this case, of course I could have chosen other languages like Python or .Net, but Ruby is the language i like the most for the time being :-D .